-G5 Sahel countries – Burkina Faso, Chad, Mali, Mauritania and Niger – face a number of challenges, including the growing threat of terrorism and organized crime, climate change and demographic growth.
-These are leading causes of fragility in the region.
+The Sahel is a vast area with a population of almost 100 million people across five countries: Burkina Faso, Chad, Mali, Mauritania and Niger (which form the G5 Sahel).
+This region is facing many difficulties and challenges, including the growing threat of terrorism and organized crime, climate change and demographic growth, all of which are sources of fragility.
 As shared challenges, they must be addressed from the political, military and development perspectives.

-France and its European and international partners are fully committed to supporting the Sahel States in their efforts to address these challenges.
+France and its European and international partners are fully committed to supporting the efforts of the Sahel States.

 Since the outset of the security crisis in the Sahel, France has been strongly committed to curbing the terrorist threat.